marikv/Credit.js/README.md

 </script>
 ```

-Credit automatically focus on the credit card input, if you don't want this to happen simply set the `auto_select` to false.
+The `credit` function automatically focus on the credit card input, if you don't want this to happen simply set the `auto_select` to false.

 ```
 $(".credit").credit({ auto_select: false });